Monday, February 8, 2021

 Chapter 7

-No longer the enchanting local ingenue from the night before, Thần the homestay owner placed a piping hot glass of Ca Phe down with a menu and a distant smile in a warm kind of way before turning back to her staff and guests.
+No longer the enchanting local ingenue from the night before, Thần the homestay owner placed a piping hot glass of 'Ca Phe' down with a menu and a distant smile in a warm kind of way before turning back to her staff and guests.
 Thần’s brother, Luong Ngon stuck his head through the door and handed a folded paper to Thần, disappearing as quickly as he’d appeared.
 Pasqual ordered eggs from the menu and waited; halfway through the finest cup of coffee Pasqual could remember, Thần returned with his eggs and handed the folded paper to Pasqual explaining it was a contact who might be able to help with both of his inquiries from the night before.

-Finishing his meal Mordecaise’ “Mephisto” began chiming on his phone.
-“Hello, Boss,” was as far as Pasqual got, and settled into stunned silence scribbling quickly, punctuated with periodic “Holy shit’s”.
-When it was his turn, he asked the phone, “Please number, from hot to cold; I just woke up and won’t be renting wheels, until i know whether to hire a translator and a car, or wing it on a Moped,” after the two out-of-place ‘suits’ had entered the bistro, Pasqual told Mordecaise, “I gotta go,” and kept texting.
-He’d already motioned the waitress over and held his phone up so she could read the google translation: “Please bring my bill and include the tab for the gentlemen who just came in, please tell them dinner was on me.”
-Leaving three times his bill on the table in Dong, Pasqual rose from his seat and hailed a cab that was stopped at the light.
+Immediately as he finished his meal Mordecaise’ “Mephisto” began chiming on his phone.
+“Hello, Boss,” was as far as Pasqual got; his old-school notepad began to fill out from his stunned silence, punctuated by murmured “Holy shit’s”.
+When it was his turn, he asked into the phone, “Please number, from hot to cold; I just woke up and won’t be mobile, until i know whether to hire a translator and a car, or wing it on a Moped.”

-He gave the driver the address that Luong Ngon had given Thần that morning, then slouched low enough to observe if he’d been followed or the two suits just fit the profile of professional goons.
+He gave the driver the address that Luong Ngon had given Thần that morning, then slouched low enough to observe if he’d been followed or the two 'suits' just fit the profile of professional goons.

 There was nothing left to say, and Pasqual followed Trâu Bet back to the entryway where, again the massive door seemed to open by fingertip and breath to the waiting taxi.

-A little over 24 hours in Vietnam and Pasqual felt comfortable with what he’d accomplished but unprepared for what he found in the dimly lit kitchen upon his return to the homestay - Thần was beside herself in a fit of pique; her stolid wise-eyed mother stood on while the enchanting hostess from the night before railed tearful imprecations.
-Pasqual was at a loss, feeling very much the intruder within a cauldron of profound emotion - in an act of solidarity; he stepped to the mother’s shoulder; as she glanced up from her deep contemplation, Pasqual thumped his chest with a closed fist over his heart standing as close as he could for as long as possible; before retreating; he paused at the seat of Thần’s beatific face and looked as deeply as he dared into the unmasked pain of her expression; all he could conjure was a slow shallow bow, Thai Style, hopefully honoring the depth of her sacred emotion; he left quietly to a nearly sleepless night alone in a foreign land.
+Out of solidarity with all suffering; he stepped to the mother’s shoulder; as she glanced up from her deep contemplation, Pasqual thumped his chest with a closed fist over his heart standing as close as he could for as long as possible; before retreating; he paused at the seat of Thần’s beatific face and looked as deeply as he dared into the unmasked pain of her expression; all he could conjure was a slow shallow bow, Thai Style, hopefully honoring the depth of her sacred emotion; he left quietly to a nearly sleepless night alone in a foreign land.

-The Pretenders “Working on a Chain Gang” chimed at 6:30 that next morning, “Bonjour mon ami,” Leslei was full of bon vivant, “What?” without the slightest curiosity is the best the groggy Pasqual could muster, muttering to his co-operative “Thanks for reaching out, it’d be better to talk later - are you safe, are you okay?” . .. ···
+The Pretenders “Working on a Chain Gang” chimed 6:30 AM that next morning, “Bonjour mon ami,” Leslei was full of bon vivant, “What?” without the slightest curiosity is the best the groggy Pasqual could muster, muttering to his co-operative “Thanks for reaching out, it’d be better to talk later - are you safe, are you okay?” . .. ···

-_˚)
+(˚ _˚)

 http://ExtinctionChronicles.blogspot.com